 Disadvantages of extended memory

 Extended memory did require at least a 286, and ideally a 386 or better CPU.
 Over time that didn’t matter, as faster CPUs went mainstream.
-With a 286 you had to choose to configure your memory as one or the other, but a 386 could emulate expanded memory using extended memory.
+With a 286 you had to choose to configure your memory as one or the other, but a 386 could emulate expanded memory using extended memory, albeit with a slight performance hit.
+That became less of a problem as CPUs got faster.

 Overall, extended memory was the better of the two standards.
-But the one you need really depends on the software you run.
+But the one you need really depends on the software you run, and the machine you’re using.